My old woodworking workshop

 The contraption I use as a substitute is often referred to as a 'panel saw', or a 'table saw sled'.
 Whatever it's called, I find it very useful.

 Also shown in this photo is my home made rip fence.
 The rip fence that came with the saw had at some point been broken and welded back together, but in such a way that it was sufficiently inaccurate to be useless, and I threw it out.
 This fence is locked down by tightening the knobs on the right side of the fence.
-Not as convenient as a commercial table saw fence, but Not as convenient as a really good fence, but it does the job, and is stiffer and more accurate than most cheap table saw fences.
+Not as convenient as a really good fence, but it does the job, and is stiffer and more accurate than most cheap table saw fences.

 To my Woodworking website.